leangjia/blender_docs/manual/modeling/empties.rst

       it can be useful to set the depth to *Front*, with a low *Opacity*.

 Side
-   :Both: Display both the front & back of the empty.
+   :Both: Display both the front and back of the empty.
    :Front: Only display the front of the image.
    :Back: Only display the back of the image.